operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

       verbs: [create, delete, get, list, patch, update, watch]
 ```

-Here are the ClusterRole end and ClusterRoleBinding for the above cluster permissions.
+Below is the procedure to create RBAC for the above extension iteratively.

+1) Begin by defining a ClusterRole with your ClusterExtension name and including the above clusterPermissions .
 ClusterExtensions are cluster-scoped permissions and in order to update the ClusterExtension finalizer we should create the below ClusterRole.
-In addition to this, OpenShift users which are cluster-scoped resources should have permissions declared in the ClusterRole for this extension.
+2) In the ClusterServiceVersion above, OpenShift users related permissions are defined which are cluster-scoped resources and are added in ClusterRole below.
+3) If your ClusterServiceVersion file defines additional clusterPermissions, add them to the ClusterRole as done below.

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1